Lung cancer doctor in Singapore

 Lung Cancer Surgery

 Lung cancer surgery removes the tumour and a small rim of healthy tissue around it.
 The operation may remove a wedge or segment of lung, a full lobe (lobectomy), or rarely an entire lung (pneumonectomy).
 Surgery may be done through a larger incision or with minimally invasive approaches such as VATS or robotic-assisted surgery using smaller cuts.
-Lymph nodes are typically removed or sampled to assess for metastatic spread.
+Lymph nodes are usually removed or sampled to check for spread.
 Pain and fatigue are common after surgery, and recovery time varies.